 One of the important things that should be criticized to highlight the clear picture of our survey is the social stratification of women in Buddhism.
 And it also looked at how the social strata dominant does to the women and what are the advantages of it.
 Moreover, by utilizing it what understood is that what Buddhism launches as well as promotes the position of women unlike before.
 In fact, human beings themselves cause the social stratification.
-Such social divisions into strata regarded as not only high or low in status but also weak or strong in power.
-The strata, of course, are influenced by biological, physical, psychological and karmic factors pertaining to spiritual phenomena.
+Such social divisions into strata regarded as not only but also .
+The strata, of course,